hewel/pifi/README.md

 ## Getting Started

-Run your app in the development mode.
+Run your app in development mode.

 ```
 blitz start